Skip to main content

 fastskill remove skill1 skill2 skill3

-Manage skill repositories for discovering and installing skills.
+Manage skill repositories and browse remote skill catalog for discovering and installing skills.

 # Add a repository